3

 Why Live in Prospect Hill

-Prospect Hill in New Haven is a historic neighborhood known for its early 20th-century architecture and proximity to Yale University.
-The area features Tudor Revivals, Queen Annes, and shingle-style homes, many of which are listed on the National Register of Historic Places.
-These homes often come with generous yards, sometimes up to an acre, providing ample space despite the urban setting.
-The neighborhood is highly walkable, with residents frequently visiting local spots like Poppy's Coffee and Kitchen and Nica’s Market.
-State Street offers a pedestrian-friendly commercial corridor with various dining options.
-For outdoor activities, Edgerton Park and East Rock Park provide landscaped gardens, greenhouses, and scenic views, while the Farmington Canal Greenway trail offers a 50-mile paved path for biking and walking.
-The area is well-connected with sidewalk-lined roads, biking infrastructure, and public transportation options, including CT Transit buses and the nearby State Street Station for train travel to New York.
-Yale University, a major regional employer, is within walking distance, making the neighborhood popular among faculty and staff.
-Despite its central location, Prospect Hill maintains a low crime risk compared to the national average.
+Prospect Hill is a historic New Haven neighborhood known for its early 20th-century architecture and proximity to Yale University.
+On the National Register of Historic Places, the area features Tudors, Queen Annes and shingle-style homes, many of which were built between 1900 and the 1930s.
+There are also a few homes from the late 1800s and a few 1970s midcentury modern homes.
+Prospect Hill's homes often come with generous yards, sometimes up to an acre, providing ample space despite the urban setting.
+For outdoor activities, Edgerton Park and East Rock Park offer landscaped gardens, greenhouses, and scenic views, while the Farmington Canal Greenway trail provides a 50-mile paved path for biking and walking.
+Residents frequently visit Poppy's Coffee and Kitchen, which is Prospect Hill's only eatery.
+Still, the neighborhood is highly walkable, so residents can walk or bike to nearby State Street, which offers a pedestrian-friendly commercial corridor with various dining options.
+Downtown New Haven is also less than 2 miles away.
+The area is well-connected, featuring sidewalk-lined roads, biking infrastructure and public transportation options, including CT Transit buses and the nearby State Street Station for train travel to New York.
+Yale University, a major regional employer, is within walking distance.

 Frequently Asked Questions